Arkansas Divorce Laws

 Arkansas Divorce Laws for child support

-The latest revision of the family support chart is referred to by the Court to decide the reasonable amount of child support.
+The latest revision of the family support chart is referred to by the Court to decide a reasonable amount for child support.
 The parents are required to pay child support through the Arkansas child support clearing house.
 In case the parent is not self-employed, a wage assignment is used for payments.
 As per the law, child support should be done till the child attains 18 years of age.
 It may be continued thereafter if the child has a disability that prevents independent life or the child has not cleared high school education.
+While deciding the child support amount, many factors are taken into consideration.
+Some of them are as follows:

 Child custody